blawson69/DoorMaster/README.md

 DoorMaster characters are created automatically when you first install the script, and are set on the appropriate tokens to allow players to interact with them.
 These characters are essential for player interaction and *must not be deleted.* Deleted DoorMaster characters will be re-created if the sandbox is restarted, but doors connected to the old character will lose functionality.

-The "DoorMaster" character is used for all visible doors and has four token action buttons:
+The "DoorMaster" characters are used for all visible doors and provide some combination of the following token action buttons:
 - **Use** - Use a door or switch.
 This should be the first button used.
 It will open and close Unlocked doors, and provides feedback on the State of the door if it cannot be opened.
 - **Pick** - This button begins the steps to make an attempt to pick a lock.
 If the player controls more than one character, they will be asked to select which character is making the attempt.
 The list of characters will only include characters to which the player has specifically been assigned control, i.e. no character with the "All Players" assignment.